xkyanari/megura-js/docs/setup.md

 Administrators will have complete control on how Dahlia will work around the server particularly with the audit logs, verification with Captcha, Whitelist shop, Twitter raids and roles.
 For updating the `/raid` command and adding story chapters, please refer to raid.md and chapters.md, respectively.

-The Setup command has seven subcommands:
+The Setup command has eight subcommands:

 1. Register
    - Usage: `/setup register`